 "They certainly deserve every honor they can get," said Cheryl Cole-Candelaresi, widow of Officer David Cole who was shot to death trying to stop a store robbery in 1974.

 "My husband gave up his life to protect a domestic violence victim that he never met.
 I think a little recognition is not asking too much," said Linda Pope, the keynote speaker at this year's memorial and march in Cincinnati.

-Her husband, Cincinnati Police Officer Dan Pope, was gunned down alongside his partner, Specialist Ron Jeter in 1997 as the plainclothes officers served a warrant inside a Clinton Heights apartment.
+Her husband, Cincinnati Police Officer Dan Pope, was gunned down alongside Specialist Ron Jeter in 1997 as the plainclothes officers served a warrant inside a Clinton Heights apartment.

 Other cities have been honoring their slain officers by renaming streets after them for years, the museum's director wrote in the proposal to city leaders.